 3 cloves garlic, chopped

 salt and pepper

 * You can substitute the Chinese eggplant for normal eggplant.
-The Japanese eggplant sizes up much better with the zucchini and squash.
+The Chinese eggplant sizes up much better with the zucchini and squash.

 Heat an oven to 450°F. Slice the bell peppers in half and place on a baking tray.
 Bake in the oven for 15 minutes.
 Remove the bell pepper from the oven and allow to cool.